giocip/n7/README.md

 # n7
-Arbitrary Precision Decimal Calculator for Android, cromeOS, Linux, Mac and Windows Shell Command Line.
+Arbitrary Precision Decimal Calculator for Arduino, Android, cromeOS, Linux, Mac and Windows Shell Command Line.

 In one directory with num7.h header file compile the following: